theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 A central reference point is **constructive alignment**.
 For me, this means that learning outcomes, teaching and learning activities, and assessment should form a coherent whole.
 Students should not only hear about concepts, but work with them in ways that prepare them for the kinds of outputs, decisions, and performances that are later assessed.
 This principle has influenced how I design worksheets, rubrics, presentation tasks, business plan assignments, and case-based classroom activities.

 I also use **Bloom’s Taxonomy** as a practical lens for thinking about the depth of learning.
 In entrepreneurship and management education, I do not want students to remain only at the level of remembering or understanding.
-They should apply concepts, analyze situations, evaluate alternatives, and create their own outputs — for example organizational charts, leadership classifications, business model ideas, market analyses, personas, pitch feedback, or sustainable business model prototypes.
+They should apply concepts, analyze situations, evaluate alternatives, and create their own outputs, for example through organizational charts, leadership classifications, business model ideas, market analyses, personas, pitch feedback, or sustainable business model prototypes.

-In sustainability-oriented teaching, especially in the **Business Model Lab** and related formats, I draw on principles of **Education for Sustainable Development**.
+Whenever possible I draw on principles of **Education for Sustainable Development**.
 These include systems thinking, anticipatory thinking, critical thinking, normative competence, collaboration, problem solving, and self-competence.
 Such competences are difficult to develop through input alone.
 They require open problems, discussion, perspective-taking, experimentation, and reflection.

 A further influence on my entrepreneurship teaching is the practice-based approach associated with Babson College.
 The five practices of entrepreneurship education (**play, empathy, creation, experimentation, and reflection**) provide a useful language for what I try to create in the classroom.
 In my courses, these practices appear in role plays, group puzzles, customer personas, business model games, prototyping exercises, peer feedback, and reflective discussion.

-Taken together, these frameworks support the way I understand teaching: students need conceptual structure, but they also need space to try things out, compare perspectives, make decisions, receive feedback, and reflect on what they have learned.
-Good teaching therefore combines clarity and openness, structure and experimentation, knowledge and action.
+All of these frameworks support the way that I understand teaching: students need conceptual structure, but they also need space to try things out, compare perspectives, make decisions, receive feedback, and reflect on what they have learned.
+Good teaching, in my eyes, combines clarity and openness, structure and experimentation and knowledge and action.

 ### Visual Frameworks

 The following frameworks are central reference points for how I design teaching, learning activities, and assessment.
-I use them not as abstract theory, but as practical lenses for structuring learning situations in which students become active, reflective, and capable of applying knowledge.
+I use them not as abstract theory, but as practical lenses for structuring learning situations for students.
+I value active learning, reflective practices by discussion with a partner, and the capability of applying knowledge.

 <div class="row align-items-start mt-4 mb-5">
   <div class="col-md-5" markdown="1">